BlackLivesMatter 2020: An Analysis of Deleted and Suspended Users in Twitter: Experiments

 We report normalized factor ratio in terms of spamming, negative sentiment, hate speech, and misinformation in Figure \ref{fig:radar_subplots}.
 Note that misinformation scores are not available for Control group, since the topics are about BLM and Control group has no BLM-related tweets.

-When BLM and non-BLM users are compared (RQ1); BLM users have more spam, more negative, and more hate speech tweets than non-BLM (control) users (MWU-test, Bonferroni adjusted p$<$0.008).
-However, this observation is invalid for the spamming behavior of new users.
+When BLM and non-BLM users are compared (RQ1); BLM users have more spam, more negative, and more hate speech tweets than non-BLM (control) users (MWU-test, Bonferroni adjusted p$<$0.008); except the spamming behavior of new users.

 When old and new users are compared (RQ2), new users have more negative, more hate speech, and more tweets on misinformation topics, compared to old users.
 These differences are statistically significant (MWU-test, Bonferroni adjusted p$<$0.0125); except deleted users for hate, and misinformation.
-This observation supports that, new users (specifically suspended ones) are more oriented to use negative sentiments, hate speech, and misinformation during important social movements, such as BLM, compared to old users.
-Nevertheless, there is no statistically significant change regardless of users being old and new in hate speech, and misinformation behavior of deleted users; and spamming behavior of suspended users.
-The number of spam tweets is decreased for active and deleted users.
+This observation supports that, new users (specifically suspended ones) are more oriented to use negative sentiments, hate speech, and misinformation during important social movements, compared to old users.
+Yet, there is no statistically significant change regardless of users being old and new in hate speech, and misinformation behavior of deleted users; and spamming behavior of suspended ones.

 When user types are compared (RQ3), suspended accounts share more spamming, more negative, more hate speech, and more tweets on misinformation topics, compared to active and deleted users, specifically for new users (MWU-test, Bonferroni adjusted p$<$0.008).
 Considering old accounts, suspended users have more hate speech and misinformation tweets, but not negative and spam tweets.
 We observe many negative tweets of active users, which might support that such users yield to protest the event.
 Another observation is that deleted users have more negative and hate speech, compared to active users, specifically for new accounts (MWU-test, Bonferroni adjusted p$<$0.008).